kmicinski/cs107-p3/README.md

-# CS 107 Project 3 -- Graphs, Colors, and Paths
+# CS 107 Projects 3 and 4 -- Graphs, Colors, and Paths

+This document consists of two labs, Part 1 (Project 3) is demarcated from Part 2 (Project 4).
+The first is due Wednesday, September 26th, and the second is due October 3rd.

+# Project 3

+**Due: September 26, 6PM**

 For this project, you will be implementing a variety of algorithms that deal with graph colorability.
 A graph is a data structure